openenclave/openenclave/docs/DesignDocs/shared_memory.md

 Ideally, applications developed with the Open Enclave API should run on all supported platforms.
 But unfortunately, the platforms themselves may have incompatible shared memory models.
-For example, SGX implicity shares all untrusted memory with the enclave, whereas TrustZone shares untrusted memory explicitly through programmatic measures.
+For example, SGX implicit shares all untrusted memory with the enclave, whereas TrustZone shares untrusted memory explicitly through programmatic measures (by default, no untrusted memory is shared).

-This problem is partly addressed by the PR entitled [Enforcing full serialization in EDL](https://github.com/openenclave/openenclave/pull/2176), which proposes **edger8r** options that reject EDL specifications that cannot be fully serialized.
-Such specifications produce applications that implicitly share untrusted memory with the enclave.
+This problem is partly addressed by the PR entitled [Enforcing full serialization in EDL](https://github.com/openenclave/openenclave/pull/2176), which proposes extending **edger8r** to print warnings for EDL specifications with parameters cannot be fully serialized.
+These specifications produce applications that implicitly share untrusted memory with the enclave.
 Aside from introducing potential security flaws, these applications are not portable to TrustZone and any future platforms that employ a similar model.
 By forcing full serialization, the need for shared memory can be mostly eliminated.
-But sometimes applications need to pass untrusted shared memory to enclaves.
-A few of examples include:
+But some applications need to pass untrusted shared memory to enclaves.
+Examples
+include:

 - Ring buffers
 - Context-switchless calls